Does Medicare Coverage Transfer to Other States?

 - U.S. Virgin Islands

-Medigap — also called Medicare Supplement insurance — are policies sold by private insurers that contract with Medicare.
+Medigap policies, also known as Medicare Supplement insurance, are sold by private insurers that contract with Medicare.
 Medigap covers your out-of-pocket expenses, filling in gaps that Medicare does not cover.
+Since these plans are sold by private insurers, your specific policy might not exist where you move.

 What Happens to Your Medicare Part D Drug Plan When You Move?